 Course description: Commonly referred to as the civil rights movement of the 21st century, the struggle for environmental justice is a grassroots, intergenerational global social justice movement led by communities of color.
 The environmental justice movement seeks to redress structural inequities in housing, land use, health care, education and transportation within a policy framework of "who gets what, why and how much."
 This course will examine the history of environmental justice as a civil rights issue, discuss effectiveness current policy prescriptions, including their effectiveness in achieving equity goals and provide a briefing on environmental issues justice statewide.

-Enforcement Training: Landlord/Tenant Evictions, Chase Haller, Neighborhood Christian Legal Clinic (1.0 CLE pending)
+Enforcement Training: Tenant Habitability Issues in Indiana, Chase Haller, Neighborhood Christian Legal Clinic,

 Course description: Review the coverage, requirements, and protections of both the Family and Medical Leave Act (FMLA) and Title I of the Americans with Disabilities Act (ADA) and the interplay between both laws.